A Comparative Review of the JASP Statistical Software

 For example, in our organization, we have 250 departments and want to see if any have a gender bias on salary.
 We write all 250 regression models to a dataset and then search to find those whose gender parameter is significant (hoping to find none, of course!)

 BlueSky is the only R GUI reviewed here that does all three levels of output management.
-JASP not only lacks these three levels of output management, it even lacks the fundamental observation-level saving that SAS and SPSS offered in their first versions back in the early 1970s.
-This entails saving predicted values or residuals from regression, scores from principal components analysis, or factor analysis.
+JASP not only lacks these three levels of output management, it even lacks many of the fundamental observation-level saving that SAS and SPSS offered in their first versions back in the early 1970s.
+It will save residuals from regression models, but not predicted values and factor or principal component scores, but that is all.

 Developer Issues